‘May you live in interesting times,’ is said to be an English translation of a Chinese curse.

-Whatever its origin, rapidly changing local and global events, borne out by news headlines, suggest we’re living through a remarkable time in history.
+Whatever the expression’s origin, rapidly changing local and global events, borne out by news headlines and our own lived experience, suggest we’re living through a troubling, but remarkable time in history.

-When things change quickly, you’re bombarded with information and you’re not always sure what is true or accurate, it’s difficult to make decisions, especially those that might have long-term financial implications.
+When things change quickly, you’re bombarded with information and you’re not always sure what’s true or accurate.
+It’s more difficult to make decisions, especially those that might have long-term financial implications.

-That’s when it’s sensible to stick to the basics and those things that you can control.
+That’s when it’s sensible to stick to the basics and the things you can control.
 One of these is your credit score.

 Why is my credit score important?